 “We take it quite literally; being a stakeholder means that we have a stake in the ground, doing what we can to help the community to succeed,” said Esther Lingo, Deputy President of High Plains Bank’s Wiggins branch.

 "We have had the good fortune to be part of the Wiggins community for 20 years now - our team has been operating the bank for much longer,” says John Creighton, High Plains Bank CEO.
 “We anticipate that Wiggins will be a hub for the long-term growth of the organization and to serve the surrounding communities.
-None of this would be possible without the support of the community and the long-time and emerging leaders of our Wiggins team – Gail, Esther, Janet, Debbie, Linda, Diana, Ximena, Caleb, Erika, Krystal, Karla and Jackie."
+None of this would be possible without the support of the community and the long-time and emerging leaders of our Wiggins team – Gail, Esther, Janet, Debbie, Linda, Diana, Ximena, Caleb, Erika, Krystal, and Karla."